Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

-Table~\ref{tab:usecases} summarizes the topologies of the four fog applications from Section \ref{sec:intro}.
+\parab{Fog use cases.} We next move to characterize solutions for specific fog use cases outlined in Section \ref{sec:intro}.
+Table~\ref{tab:usecases} summarizes the topologies of these four applications.
 Networks in smart factories have fairly static topologies, since they are deployed in controlled indoor settings.
-They also exhibit a hierarchical structure, with less powerful devices connected to more powerful ones in a tree-like manner, as shown in Figure~\ref{fig:topologies}.
+They also exhibit a hierarchical structure, with less powerful devices connected to more powerful ones in a tree-like manner with devices at the same level unable to communicate, as shown in Figure~\ref{fig:topologies}.
 Connected vehicles have a similar hierarchical structure, with sensors and vehicles connected to more powerful edge servers, but their architectures are more dynamic as vehicles are moving.
 Similarly, AR applications feature (possibly heterogeneous) mobile AR headsets connected to powerful edge servers.
-Applications that involve privacy-sensitive data may have very different, non-hierarchical topologies as the links between devices are based on trust, i.e., comfort in sharing private information with a neighboring node.
+Applications that involve privacy-sensitive data may have very different, non-hierarchical topologies as the links between devices are based on trust, i.e., comfort in sharing private information.
 Since social relationships generally change slowly compared to ML model training, these topologies are relatively static.

+While the connected vehicles and AR settings require the generic topology treatment from Theorem~\ref{thm:unconstrained}, we can derive additional results for static hierarchical and social topologies: